The Joy of Motherhood

 Meet kailee

-UTAH WEDDING AND FAMILY PHOTOGRAPHER
+MEMPHIS FAMILY PHOTOGRAPHER

 As someone who wears a lot of hats (wife, momma, nurse, and photographer).
 I know that those once in a lifetime moments can truly fly by.
 My mission is to capture those beautiful moments so that you can come back to them years down the road and relive them!
 The best way to do that if to find out who YOU are and what type of moments YOU treasure the most.